GouriRajesh/Food-Peek/README.md

 language? </p>

 <p>Food Peek helps you tackle such exact situations.
-Food Peek makes use to efficient machine learning algorithms to successfully classify the image input by the user and output the name, ingredients, recipes, nutrition content and sites from where the item can be ordered.</p>
+Food Peek makes use of efficient machine learning algorithms to successfully classify the image input by the user and output the name, ingredients, recipes, nutrition content and sites from where the item can be ordered.</p>